CSpanias/cspanias.github.io/_posts/2023-12-10-DVWA - File Upload.md

     ![](high_revshell_fail.png)

 8. We need a way to get the file to be executed as `.php` but also keep the `.png` extension so we can upload it.
-This can be done by first renaming it once again:
+This can be done by first renaming it the file by adding the `.php` extension:

     ```shell
     # changing file's extension